Department of Computer Science

 Each year the department awards a number of scholarships covering a large portion of the fees for the subsequent year.
 Scholarship applications may be obtained from the department office during the Winter quarter.

 To apply for admission to the Master of Science program in Computer Science, a student must submit the proper forms, fees and transcripts to the university's Office of Admissions, which reviews each application initially.
+Each applicant must have their scores on the general portion of Graduate Record Examination (GRE) submitted directly to the department.
 The department then reviews the application, making the decision whether to accept or reject the applicant.

 A student wishing to enter this program must normally have an undergraduate degree in Computer Science or in a related field, with courses in Computer Science as indicated below, and must have a grade point average of 2.75 in all undergraduate work and a 3.00 grade point average in the Computer Science Core and Mathematics courses listed below.